nodejs/diagnostics/documentation/memory/step2/using_heap_snapshot.md

 The simplest way to get a Heap Snapshot is to connect a debugger to your process running locally and go to Profiling, choose to take a memory snapshot.

-If you need a snapshot form a working process, like an application running on a server, you should implement getting it using:
+If you need a snapshot from a working process, like an application running on a server, you should implement getting it using:

 ```js
 require('v8').writeHeapSnapshot()